monocle-h2020/camera_calibration/calibration/README.md

 This folder contains scripts for obtaining calibration data using the methods described in the SPECTACLE paper (https://doi.org/10.1364/OE.27.019075).

+`generate_metadata.py` is used to generate a metadata file based on a single saturated image and some user inputs.
+This metadata file contains information, such as the Bayer colour pattern of the camera, that is necessary for all further calibration and analysis steps.

 `bias.py` is used to generate a bias map (bias offset in each pixel).
 This can be corrected using the `spectacle` function `spectacle.calibrate.correct_bias`.

 `readnoise.py` is used to generate a read noise map (read noise in each pixel).
 This is not used in the image calibration process, but can be used to characterise the noise response of a camera.